pedromessetti/angular-login-page/README.md

 ## Description :clipboard:

 This project is a simple login page built with Angular, made with the intention of knowing better and explore the framework.
-It allows users to enter their username and password and see this data in the console log of the application.

 ## Learnings :brain: